15 Best Things to Do in Hyogo

 8. Takeda Castle Ruins

 The castle ruins are today a popular tourist site and often called “the Castle in the Sky” as it looks like floating on a sea of clouds.
 It’s often compared to Machu Picchu, an Incan citadel in Peru.
-The castle can be visited through the year, however, if you wish to capture the view of the cloud-floating castle, there are more chances for the foggy haze to appear in early morning in autumn (which is about once every three days).
+The castle can be visited throughout the year, however, if you wish to capture the view of the cloud-floating castle, there are more chances for the foggy haze to appear in early morning in autumn (which is about once every three days).

 9. Rokkosan